 Lena Salaymeh is Associate Professor (Senior Lecturer) at Tel Aviv Law.
 She researches and teaches Islamic and Jewish jurisprudence in both historical and contemporary legal systems.
-Her book, The Beginnings of Islamic Law: Late Antique Islamicate Legal Cultures (Cambridge University Press, 2016) explores how critical historiography can illuminate Islamic legal beginnings.
-She has published in Law and History Review, Law & Social Inquiry, Journal of Legal Education, UC Irvine Law Review, Islam and Christian–Muslim Relations, and The Immanent Frame.
+Her book, The Beginnings of Islamic Law: Late Antique Islamicate Legal Traditions (Cambridge University Press, 2016) explores how critical historiography can illuminate Islamic legal beginnings and was awarded the American Academy of Religion Award for Excellence in the Study of Religion, Textual Studies.
+She has published in Law and History Review, Law & Social Inquiry, Islamic Law & Society, Journal of Legal Education, UC Irvine Law Review, Islam and Christian–Muslim Relations, and The Immanent Frame.
 Salaymeh also writes and speaks on the politics of knowledge production in Islamic studies.
-She is Robbins Associate Research Fellow at the UC Berkeley School of Law, where she was previously Robbins Postdoctoral Fellow.
 Salaymeh earned her PhD in Legal and Middle Eastern History from UC Berkeley and her JD from Harvard Law School.
 She is a member of the California Bar.
-(Her publications can be accessed at http://telaviv.academia.edu/LenaSalaymeh/)
+(Her publications can be downloaded at http://telaviv.academia.edu/LenaSalaymeh/)

 ד"ר לינא שלאימה

 Islamic jurisprudence and legal history; Jewish jurisprudence and legal history; legal historiography; law, "religion," and secularism; law in the contemporary "Middle East" and North Africa; contemporary Islamic law

 PhD University of California, Berkeley

 Directeur d'études invité étranger (January 2017)